techworkersco/techworkersco.github.io/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report an issue with the website
+about: Report an issue with the site
 title: ''
 labels: bug
 assignees: ''